emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 **QGroundControl**

 A crossplatform ground station for Mavlink-based flight stacks (like Ardupilot).
-It works on every platform imaginable but in general lags a little behind Mission Planner.

 **APM Planner**